 National Aquarium Launches Behind-the-Scenes Veterinarian Immersion Tour

-Ever wondered how the National Aquarium cares for more than 17,000 animals or what it’s like to be an animal caretaker?
+Ever wondered how the National Aquarium cares for close to 20,000 animals or what it’s like to be an animal caretaker?
 Guests now have the opportunity to put on a surgical cap and mask, and dive into a behind-the-scenes veterinarian immersion tour led by one of the Aquarium’s staff veterinarians.

 From taking the heart rate of a jumpy frog to giving a turtle an X-ray, tour participants will discover some of the special techniques used to provide medical care to the animals.
 Guests will step behind staff-only doors to visit the Aquarium’s animal hospital where a veterinarian will walk them through a live animal exam.